We are a Community that practices Hospitality!

 All adult males 18+ are automatic members of the Men’s Fellowship Group which now averages a monthly attendance from 24-30+ attendees.br>

 On the last Saturday of every month (or whatever is convenient for the host), a group of parishioners meets at someone’s home to enjoy each other’s company as well as the hors d’oeuvres and beverages they have brought to share.
 This event starts at 7 PM and usually runs to about 9 or 9:30.
 Participants take turns being the host, and the event is open to everyone.
 This is usually a well attended affair with as many as 30-50 people participating.
 Betty Walker is in charge of organizing the event and sends out the schedule for the hosts.
 Please make plans to join them!

 The Newcomers Wine & Cheese Reception is an opportunity for new visitors to meet the clergy and a few friendly parishioners.
 All visitors who sign our guestbook receive an invitation.
 This event takes place about 10 times a year.

 St. Peter’s Community Garden was created in 2010 to provide for our neighbors and our members to grow vegetables that we and the hungry in Greenville can share.
-We currently have 12 plots with capacity of 30.
-Anyone can have a plot; the fee is $125 the first year which pays for the raised bed, the soil and the daily watering.
+We currently have 16 plots with capacity of 30.
+Anyone can have a plot; the fee is $50 each year which pays for the raised bed, the soil and the daily watering.
 St. Peter’s Episcopal Church is located at the corner of Hudson and Devenger Roads in the Eastside of Greenville.
 The Garden is at the back of the church next to our pavilion.

 All the person has to do is plant, pick , tithe, and weed his/her plot!
 The 10% tithe is to Miracle Hill’s Woman Shelter, or other hunger organizations.
 Once a week, a plot owner takes our 10% to one of the hunger organizations.